-An impressive 589 bulls are set to go under the hammer at the Droughtmaster National Sale over the next two days.
+A quality draft of bulls is set to go under the hammer over the next two days during the Droughtmaster National Sale.

 Refresh or revisit this page for live updates as the sale unfolds.